“We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.” – First Article of Faith

 “[Jesus,] Possessing the same mind with the Father, which mind is the Holy Spirit, that bears record of the Father and the Son… And these three constitute the Godhead, and are one.” -Lectures on Faith 7

 In this way, they are all one God.
 To the trinitarian, this can easily appear to be a convoluted attempt to explain trinitarianism.
+To the Kabbalahist this would be the perception of a side view of the Tree of Life.
+At the angle, only the Father and Son are fully visible.
+The other 8 circles appear as extensions of these to aspects of En Sof.

-However, to others it makes it clear there are two Gods, God the Father, a spirit, and God the Son, with a physical body.
+To Latter Day Saints with this dual view of deity, there are two Gods, God the Father, a spirit, and God the Son, with a physical body.
 This is the view of Mormon denominations such as the Church of Jesus Christ.

 “The Father has a body of flesh and bones as tangible as man’s; the Son also; but the Holy Ghost has not a body of flesh and bones, but is a personage of Spirit.
 Were it not so, the Holy Ghost could not dwell in us.” – Joseph Smith Jr. (LDS Doctrine and Covenants 130: 22)